kudzaitsapo/kudzaitsapo/README.md

 My name is Kudzai Tsapo and :

 - 🔭 I’m currently working on `something`
-- 🌱 I’m currently learning `Machine learning algorithms for data science` :grin:
+- 🌱 I’m currently learning `Spring boot with hibernate` :grin:
 - 👯 I’m looking to collaborate on `data science projects`
 - 🤔 I’m looking for help with `developing a digital library ...`
 - 💬 Ask me about `developing APIs with Flask and FlaskRestful` :thinking: